crash-course-sverige/kollin-frontend-challenge/README.md

+# Installation

+To get started with the app, follow these steps:

+### Step 1: Clone the Repository

+Clone the repository to your local machine

+### Step 2: Install Dependencies

+Navigate to the project directory and install the required dependencies by running: `npm install` If you encounter permission issues, try running the command `sudo npm install`

+### Step 3: Run the Application

+Once the dependencies are installed successfully, you can start the development server by running: `npm run dev` This command will build the app and start a development server.
+You can then access the app in your web browser at `http://localhost:3000` or a different port specified by the application.

+### Additional Notes

+- Ensure that you have Node.js and npm installed on your system before proceeding.
+- Make sure the port 3000 is available and not in use by any other application.
+- If you encounter any errors during the installation or execution process, refer to the project's documentation or seek assistance from the project maintainers.

 # Application Architecture

 ![Main Interface](https://github.com/andreamicheli/kollin-frontend-challenge-amicheli/blob/main/public/imageMD.png)

 This application is built using Next.js, a React framework that enables server-side rendering and generating static websites for React-based web applications.
 For styling purposes, the library Tailwind was used, and for specific templates also the library react-dom-confetti and react-latex.